 Also on 9th April, The Sun reported on this murderer, noting his prolific hunting in a report that named the UK “among the deadly dozen nations of trophy hunters”.
 He is obviously a cruel, trophy hunter and there are more like him lurking in the UK.

-The same day, The Daily Mail ran their exposé, telling us that Thompson “admitted” it, adding ominously that, “’management culling’ is often used as a cover for trophy hunting”.
-Clearly, Thompson is a lying, cruel trophy hunter.
+The same day, The Daily Mail ran their exposé, telling us that Thomson “admitted” it, adding ominously that, “’management culling’ is often used as a cover for trophy hunting”.
+Clearly, Thomson is a lying, cruel trophy hunter.

 Also that day, Sky News got involved saying, “The trophy hunting industry is slaughtering elephants left, right and centre….Killing elephants for ‘fun’ is unacceptable, even more so because of the serious threat to its survival.
 Trophy hunting is a cruel and abhorrent hangover from colonial times.”
 Of course, they are right; this evil, lying, cruel, colonialist trophy hunter who kills elephants for fun and threatens their survival deserves to ostracised.